-Since 2008, Chris Calcinari has served as the ESPN and ABC Sports’ vice president, remote operations, overseeing remote studios, field operations, remote traffic, crewing, and mobile unit operations.
-In this role, Calcinari has direct oversight of the planning and execution for all productions in the field, including the hiring, travel, and payment for more than 80,000 Technician day-hires annually.
-He and his team of close to 500 staffers handle the financial, technical and logistics planning; on-site operations, and remote transmission for more than 4,000 live events across ESPN, ESPN2, ESPNU, ESPN Deportes, ESPN3, SEC Network, Longhorn Network, ESPN International and ESPN on ABC.
-In addition, Calcinari is responsible for ESPN’s studio operations in Washington D.C., Austin, Florida (Coral Gables and Miami), and New York City.
+Since 2018, Chris Calcinari has been the senior vice president of remote production operations across ESPN and ABC’s sports programming.
+In 2008, Calcinari was named to his previous role of vice president, remote operations, overseeing remote studios, field operations, remote traffic, crewing, and mobile unit operations.
+In this role, Calcinari has direct oversight of the planning and execution for all production in the field, including the hiring, travel, and payment for more than 80,000 technician day-hires annually.
+He and his team of close to 500 staffers handle the financial, technical and logistics planning; on-site operations, and remote transmission for more than 4,000 live events across ESPN, ESPN2, ESPNU, ESPN Deportes, ESPN3, ESPN+, SEC Network, Longhorn Network, ESPN International and ESPN on ABC.
+In addition, Calcinari is responsible for ESPN’s studio operations in Washington D.C., Austin, New York City and Las Vegas.

-In 2017, Calcinari and his team began working hand-in-hand with NEP and the Howard Hughes Corporation to plan, design and launch a new ESPN studio in the Seaport District in lower Manhattan.
-This new facility will launch in the Spring of 2018.
-At roughly 21,000 square feet, this state-of-the-art, 1080p technical facility will house two television studios, a radio/podcast studio, as well as technical and support space for over 70 technicians and production staffers.
-Several new shows, including Get Up! hosted by Mike Greenberg will originate from this new facility.
+In 2017, Calcinari and his team began working hand-in-hand with NEP and the Howard Hughes Corporation to plan, design and launch a new ESPN studio within the Seaport District in lower Manhattan.
+This facility launched in April of 2018.
+At roughly 21,000 square feet, this state-of-the-art, technical facility houses two television studios, a radio/podcast studio, as well as technical and support space for over 70 technicians and production staffers.
+Over 200 hours of content per week, including Get Up, First Take, Around the Horn, NFL Countdown, NBA Countdown and many ESPN Audio and digital shows originate from this facility.

 Calcinari joined ESPN in February 1990 as a coordinator in the media assets department and held positions of increasing responsibility within the technical operations, international production and ESPN Deportes areas before being named vice president, ESPN International and ESPN Deportes Production in 2004.
 In that role, he was directly responsible for the production and operations efforts for ESPN International’s Latin America, Atlantic, and Pacific Rim networks, as well as the Spanish-language domestic network, ESPN Deportes.

-Calcinari led the team that was directly responsible for the launch and management of ESPN Deportes, ESPN’s Spanish-language network in the United States, and he has been a key member of the teams that launched ESPN3D, Longhorn Network, SEC Network, and is now part of the team planning for the ACC Network, which is scheduled to launch in Fall of 2019.
+Calcinari led the team that was directly responsible for the launch and management of ESPN Deportes, ESPN’s Spanish-language network in the United States, and he has been a key member of the teams that launched ESPN3D, Longhorn Network, SEC Network, and ACC Network.

 Calcinari is a 16-time Telly Award winner for his work with ESPN International and ESPN Deportes.
-In his current role, he has been honored with seven Emmy Awards in both technical and production categories; two New York Festival Awards for Best Remote Technical Team, the 2014 CableFax Award for Overall Technical Innovation and several SVG Awards for live event execution.
-Calcinari sits on the Advisory Board for SVG (Sports Video Group), has been a member of the United Way Board of Directors (West Central Connecticut chapter), and serves on several committees in support of local and national charitable initiatives.
+In his current role, he has been honored with eleven Emmy Awards in both technical and production categories; two New York Festival Awards for Best Remote Technical Team, the 2014 CableFax Award for Overall Technical Innovation and several SVG (Sports Video Group) Awards for live event execution.
+Calcinari sits on the Advisory Board for SVG, has been a member of the United Way Board of Directors (West Central Connecticut chapter), and serves on several committees in support of local and national charitable initiatives.